nikkijuk/PlainRssReader/README.md

 [Room] is used as ORM, it is pretty powerful, but usage is here really limited.
 [Room testing] explains how to test database operations.

 Read [Room tutorial] and work thru [Room codelab] and [Android lifecycles codelab] for more details.
+When you have got this far you might be interested to read [LiveData patterns and antipatterns] and play with [Android arhitecture blueprints].
+And don't miss [Android architecture guide].

 # Snapshots of current implementation